amyoccodingwaves/amyoccodingwaves.github.io/index.md

  console.log(x);
 ```
 A variable is a container for storing information.
-* In javascript, to declare a variable, first of all, we have to write the reserved keyword var.
+* In javascript, to declare a variable, first of all, we have to write the reserved keyword var .
-* *Then we have to give a name to the variable (in this example x).
+* Then we have to give a name to the variable (in this example x).
-* Then we add an equal sign to assign a value to the variable we have just declared.
-In this example we are declaring the variable x and assigning 10 to it.
+* Then we add an equal sign to assign a value (in this example 10) to the variable we have just declared.
 * Then, we place a semicolon to end the declartion.

-JavaScript has two more reserved keywords for declaring variables: var, let and cost and if you wish to learn more see: https://www.w3schools.com/js/js_variables.asp
+If you wish to learn more see: https://www.w3schools.com/js/js_variables.asp

  - - - -

+### document.getElementById() and document.querySelector()
+Two of the most commonly used functions to retrieve elements from a webpage are querySelector() and getElementById()

+### document.getElementById()
-In the example below, we create a variable called x another called y and another called z and assign them values.
+In the example below, we create a variable called x, another called y and a third called z, and assign them values.
 ```javascript
 var x = 4;
 var y = 8;